pratikishere/HTML-CSS/README.md

 ### The display: inline-block value

 Displays an element as an inline-level block container.
 The element itself is formatted as an inline element, but you can apply height and width values

+### The display: inline value

+An inline element does not start on a new line and it only takes up as much width as necessary.
+The <span> element is an inline container used to mark up a part of a text, or a part of a document.